alexyeo99/simpleCipher/README.md

 # Simple Cipher Library
 A C++ library that provides functions for encoding and decoding Atbash, Caesar and Vigenere Ciphers.
+These are primitive ciphers that can be done on paper.
 # Usage
 The only required files are simplecipher.h and simplecipher.cpp.
 The rest like demo.cpp are for convenience.